bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

 ### Login as root or prepend sudo to further commands
-The commands after this point in the procedure must be executed with root priviedges.
+The commands after this point in the procedure must be executed with root priviledges on the Seagate Central.
 This can be done by either prepending **sudo** to each command or by issuing the **su** command and becoming the root user.

 ### Turn off the old samba service
 Before upgrading the samba software it is important to stop the